 ASSOCIATE

-A recently qualified Rock Mechanic is expected to remain in this class of membership until he/she has had four year experience in a position of importance (see 2.3 above) where upon he/she may apply for transfer to corporate membership.
+A recently qualified Rock Mechanic is expected to remain in this class of membership until he/she has for the conditions stated in the corporate membership section where upon he/she may apply for transfer to corporate membership.

 COMPANY AFFILIATE - Discontinued 2008